NamasteAbhi/Tiktok_Tls_Fingerprint/README.md

 # Note

-When You Use This Js Script For Hook Tls Fingerprint You Need To Clear Your App Data For Get Tls Fingerprint
+When You Use This Js Script For Hook Tls Fingerprint You Need To Clear Your App Data Before Start

 # TikTok TLS Fingerprint Hook